-({}))))

-789

-4 5 6

-1 2 3

-These keys include the number keys 0
+These keys include the number keys

-throug MINUS h 9, the decimal point • and keys.
+through 9 , the decimal point • and

+keys.
 The number keys are used to enter

-a dest decima part of ination for programmed motion.
-The al point is used when entering the decimal the number
+a destination for programmed motion.
+The decimal point is used when entering the decimal part of the number.

-The 🗖 key is pressed after the numbers are
+The MINUS key is pressed after the numbers are

-entereo "zero" d if a destination is desired below the location.
+entered if a destination is desired below the "zero" location.
+Pressing this key again will make a number "plus".

-A lighte display ed dot in the upper left hand corner of the indicates "minus."
+A lighted dot in the upper left hand corner of the display indicates "minus."

-6. RIP FE lock lev lever a front.
-NCE is locked in place by pushing the ver down.
-To move fence, lift up on the lock nd grasp the fence with one hand at the
+6. RIP FENCE is locked in place by tightening the lock knob.
+To move the fence, loosen the knob and grasp the fence with one hand at the front.